Akhil-Movva/Graph-cut-images/README.md

   ![Destination_Trasparant](https://github.com/Akhil-Movva/Graph-cut-images/blob/main/Image-Composition/Destination_Trasparant.jpg)

   Image showing cut on the source image
-  Here, the part inside the green boundary will be combined with the target image to achieve image composition

   ![outline_foreground_info](https://github.com/Akhil-Movva/Graph-cut-images/blob/main/Image-Composition/Outline_ForeGround_Info.jpg)

+   Here, the part inside the green boundary will be combined with the target image to achieve image composition.

   Link to the text file containing pixels of the cut